 Students are also welcome to use the reading room as a study area.

 Publications from the study and museum collections can be viewed in the reading room by appointment.
-Search the catalogue, then, by email (firstname.lastname@example.org) or telephone (32 (0)3 242 93 18), make an appointment and let us know the works you would like to view.
+Search the catalogue, make an appointment and pass on the works you want to consult.
+This can be done via firstname.lastname@example.org or +32 (0)3 242 93 18.

 Works may only be consulted in the reading room.
 You are permitted to make scans from books and magazines at no charge.